project-oak/oak/docs/programming-oak.md

   entrypoint would typically be set up by the [`oak::entrypoint!`](https://project-oak.github.io/oak/doc/oak/macro.entrypoint.html) macro [described above](#per-node-boilerplate)).
-- The injection of the gRPC request has to specify the method name (in `oak_tests::grpc_request`).
+- The injection of the gRPC request has to specify the method name (in the call to `oak_tests::grpc_request()`).
 - The per-Node thread needs to be stopped at the end of the test (`oak_runtime::stop`).

-However, this extra complication does allow the Node to be tested in a way that is closer to real execution, and (more importantly) allows testing of a Node that makes use of the functionality of the Oak TCB.
+However, this extra complication does allow the Node to be tested in a way that is closer to real execution, and (more importantly) allows testing of a Node that makes use of the functionality of the Oak Runtime.

 ### Testing Multi-Node Applications